Steelcase: Company culture

 In 1985, Steelcase purchased the Meyer May House designed by Frank Lloyd Wright and restored it, opening it to the public in 1987.
 A corporate art program has resulted in a collection including pieces by Pablo Picasso, Andy Warhol and Dale Chihuly.

 The company employs a research group called WorkSpace Futures to study workplace trends.
 In 2010, Steelcase underwent a three-year project to update its Grand Rapids headquarters to promote employee productivity and employee well-being, including redesigning a cafeteria into an all-purpose work environment that provides food service and space for meetings, socializing, and independent work.

 Steelcase's sustainability efforts have included reducing packaging, using regional facilities to reduce shipping distance, cutting greenhouse gas emissions and water consumption, and a goal to reduce its environmental footprint by 25 percent by 2020.
 As of 2012, Steelcase had reduced its waste by 80 percent, greenhouse gas emissions by 37 percent and water consumption by 54 percent since 2006.
 According to the company's WorkFutures group, the company also analyzes its supply chain and materials chemistry to determine product sustainability.
 As of 2014, the company led its industry in Cradle to Cradle-certified products.
 In 2016, Steelcase employees volunteered 38,913 hours and the Steelcase Foundation donated more than US$5.7 million.

 Steelcase became Carbon Neutral on August 25, 2020, with the plan of becoming Carbon negative (eliminating more carbon than they produce) by 2030.
 As a company they have a focus on green chemistry and have stopped manufacturing with many chemicals like Polyvinyl chloride (PVC).

-Covid-19 Response

-As of March 2020, Steelcase has been manufacturing equipment for health care providers and medical facilities in response to COVID-19.
-Solutions include PPE, masks, face shields, and social screens.

-Steelcase is also redesigning offices layouts that can adapt to the ongoing Covid regulations.
-To continue interaction in the workplace, they have installed social screens to divide desks/workspaces and are planning to implement more technology to enhance communication whether the staff is in the office or working from home.
-Desks will be six feet apart as per the United States CDC guidelines and there will be a focus on sanitization stations.